 Tuition: The tuition is $730 per credit hour for undergraduate programs, $30,320 total tuition, plus housing and meal fees.
 Financial aid is used by 98-percent of the students in the undergraduate degree programs; the average award is $20,000 per year.

 Curriculum: All programs at St. Peter’s are 100-percent on-campus.
 The RN to BSN transfer program offers the option of Evening Track courses, for degree completion in two years, or a Fast Track program for degree completion in 21 months.

 Unique Features: St. Peter’s is the only Jesuit college in the State of New Jersey.
 Students must purchase and wear the approved St. Peter’s clinical attire, available through the program department.
-Small class sizes and a high level of student services and clinical experience are offered.
+The school offers small class sizes, a high level of student services, and clinical experience.

 5. Kent State

 Location: Main Campus, 108 Maac Dr., Kent, OH, 44242; College of Nursing, 113 and 216, Henderson Hall

 Enrollment: Kent State has a total enrollment of 42,185 undergraduate and graduate students.

 Accreditation: This program has accreditation from the Ohio Board of Nursing, the State of Ohio Board of Nursing, and the Accreditation Commission for Education in Nursing

 Tuition: The tuition for the BSN program is $447 per credit hour for 122 total credit hours and 39 upper-division hours for graduation.
 There’s also a $75 per semester program fee assessment.
 Financial aid and scholarships are available.